This topic explains how to set and check an IP address and sub net mask and how to start troubleshooting in case of no network connectivity.

 192.168.x.x are common too.
 IP addresses in the 2.x.x.x range are often used when transferring Art-Net, see below.

 The larger your setup gets, the more helpful it is to write an IP list following a certain logic.
 You could for example assign 10.0.0.100 and 10.0.0.200 to the Main and Backup Master whilst Clients simply finish with 1, 2, 3, etc. at their end.
-Projectors could be 10.0.10.x , displays 10.0.20.x, sensors 10.0.30.0 and so on.
+Projectors could be 10.0.10.x , displays 10.0.20.x, sensors 10.0.30.x and so on.
 In case you have many different locations (rooms, server racks, etc.) it could also make sense to mirror them in the IP address, e.g 10.1.x.x, 10.2.x.x and so on.
-At the end, you can find your own logic but at any terms you must communicate with other operators if they have devices each setup, operator the IP list will look different depending on the
+You can find your own logic depending on the installation, but at any terms you must communicate your IP list with other operators when you share a network.

 Regarding the sub net mask, three variations are common and which one you use depends mostly on the total number of devices in the network and how much traffic they cause.
 In small setups, simply use the first one.
 As said above, it influences whether two computers (or rather network ports) can communicate with each other.
 It works like a filter or literally as a mask.